MAPLE TREE SPIRAL: the pedagogy of a tree in the city

 Submit your tree story here: to be or not to be tree form

-At 164 Water Street was another tree round the corner from Maple Tree Square.
+At 164 Water Street was a tree round the corner from Maple Tree Square.
 Above is a memory from Google Maps showing the SILVER MAPLE from August 2018.
-It was removed on February 27 and the following two photos show 164 Water Street in June 2019.
+It was removed on February 27 2019 and the next two photos show 164 Water Street in June 2019.

 Our current epoch of the Anthropocene-Capitalocene is at its end, where it cannot imagine itself out of itself.
 Haraway encourages us to “activate poetic, destructive, powerfully vital practices of the ‘chthulucene’ — the possibility for the not-yet-finished, the ongoing, the dreadful but generative forces of the inhuman within the human.”